Introduction

 The Role of Occupational Health Records

-- Workplace Safety: OHR plays a crucial role in ensuring the safety of employees.
+- Workplace Safety: OHR plays a crucial role in ensuring employee safety.
 It contains information about workplace injuries and exposures, helping employers identify potential risks and take preventive measures.

 - Regulatory Compliance: Many regulatory bodies require companies to maintain OHR to ensure compliance with occupational health and safety regulations.
 Failure to do so can lead to legal issues.